lukaszkusgithub/Python-dict-iterator/README.md

 python main.py --number Integer
 ```
 ## Default settings
-The program takes every 5th frame from the frames folder and saves it in the newFrames folder
+The program takes every 5th file from the frames folder and saves it in the newFrames folder
 ```
 number = 5
 path = "frames"